-- 60. For these reasons, the Appellants are entitled to compensatory relief as if the rescinded decision had not been taken, as elaborated in paragraph 66 below. - 61.
-The Tribunal does not consider that the claims for moral damages in the amount of GBP 10,000 per Appellant are well-founded, given that the Appellants have not substantiated that they suffered any harm, emotional or psychological distress that can be directly linked to the unlawful decision.
-The Bank has already acknowledged the insufficient notification and deficiencies in its notification process regarding the changes to the applicable reference interest rate, which was the justification for the payment of GBP 1,500 to each Appellant in the MDHROD's communiqué of 28 March 2023.
-The Tribunal considers that, in these circumstances, rescission of the impugned March 2017 decision, as well as the associated financial relief ordered in the MDHROD's communiqué (see paragraph 17 above) provide sufficient redress to the Appellants. - 62.
-In light of the above conclusion and the consequential remedies to be provided to the Appellants, it is not necessary for the Tribunal to address the allegations of discrimination between Non-Flex and Flex staff.
-With respect to the Appellants' request that the Tribunal order that they be allowed to move to the Flex Allowance once they have fully repaid their mortgages, the Tribunal notes that it cannot order specific action regarding the irrevocable choice offered to staff in 2012 between the Non-Flex and the Flex benefits.
+- 69. For these reasons, the Appellant is entitled to compensatory relief as if the rescinded decision had not been taken, as elaborated in paragraph 75 below. - 70.
+The Tribunal does not consider that the Appellant's claim for moral damages in the amount of GBP 10,000 is well-founded, given that she has not substantiated that she suffered any harm, emotional or psychological distress that can be directly linked to the unlawful decision.
+The Bank has already acknowledged the insufficient notification and deficiencies in its notification process regarding the changes to the applicable reference interest rate, which was the justification for the payment of GBP 1,500 as set out in the MDHROD's communiqué of 28 March 2023.
+The Tribunal considers that, in these circumstances, rescission of the impugned March 2017 decision, as well as the associated financial relief ordered in the MDHROD's communiqué (see paragraph 23 above) provide sufficient redress to the Appellant. - 71.
+In light of the above conclusion and the consequential remedies to be provided to the Appellant, it is not necessary for the Tribunal to address the allegations of discrimination between Non-Flex and Flex staff.
+With respect to the Appellant's request that the Tribunal order that she be allowed to move to the Flex Allowance, the Tribunal notes that it cannot order specific action regarding the irrevocable choice offered to staff in 2012 between the Non-Flex and the Flex benefits.
 The question of the legality or illegality of that choice is not part of the present proceedings.
 This is a policy matter for the Bank to decide.